-Maharashtra holds statewide bandh today to support farmers protest against Lakhimpur Kheri violence
+Maharashtra bandh: Shops reopen partially after protest against Lakhimpur Kheri violence

-Congress leaders, including Maharashtra unit chief Nana Patole, will hold a sit-in demonstration at the Raj Bhavan in Mumbai.
+The Maharashtra government, which had called for the statewide bandh, claimed that the shutdown was a ‘100% success’.

-A statewide bandh will be observed in Maharashtra on Monday to support the farmers protest against the violence that broke out on October 3 in Uttar Pradesh’s Lakhimpur Kheri district, reported The Indian Express.
-The Maharashtra government, which is an alliance of the Shiv Sena, Nationalist Congress Party and the Congress, had announced the demonstration in solidarity with the farmers last week.
+Bus services in Mumbai were disrupted on Monday during a statewide bandh in Maharashtra, which was held in protest against the violence that broke out on October 3 in Uttar Pradesh’s Lakhimpur Kheri district, reported The Indian Express.
+Shops were also shut in several other cities of the state.

+The Maharashtra government, which is in alliance with the Shiv Sena, Nationalist Congress Party and the Congress, had called for the shutdown in solidarity with farmers.

 Eight people, including four farmers, were killed in violence during a protest against the Centre’s new agricultural laws on October 3 in Uttar Pradesh’s Lakhimpur Kheri district.
 Farmer bodies have alleged that a vehicle which was part of Union minister Ajay Mishra’s convoy ran over the protestors.
 They have claimed the vehicle belonged to Ashish Mishra, the minister’s son.

 On Monday morning, Shiv Sena workers blocked a road in Mumbai’s Chembur area and another one on the Pune-Bengaluru national highway in Kolhapur, reported the Hindustan Times.
-The police detained the supporters.
+The police detained those blocking the road.

 At least eight Brihanmumbai Electricity Supply and Transport buses have been vandalised in Mumbai since Sunday night, a spokesperson of the bus network said.

+Senior BJP leader and former Maharashtra minister Ashish Shelar accused the Shiv Sena and the Nationalist Congress Party of having made “a business of shutdowns and extortions”, The Hindu reported.

+By 3 pm on Monday, plywood, mobile repair and clothing shops had reopened partially, according to The Indian Express.

-The Maharashtra Cabinet on Wednesday had passed a resolution expressing grief for the deaths in Lakhimpur Kheri.
+The Maharashtra Cabinet had on Wednesday passed a resolution expressing grief for the deaths in Lakhimpur Kheri.
 The state’s ministers had also observed silence in the Cabinet for two minutes to mourn the loss of lives.

-After the meeting, state Irrigation Minister Jayant Patil appealed to people to participate in the bandh on Monday.

-Congress leaders, including Maharashtra unit chief Nana Patole, will hold a sit-in demonstration at the Raj Bhavan in Mumbai.
-Patole said that the Lakhimpur Kheri incident was an example of democracy being stifled.
+Referring to this, former Maharashtra Chief Minister Devendra Fadnavis said: “ [For the] first time in history of independent India, those who have the responsibility of running law and order decide in the Cabinet meeting for bandh”, ANI reported.

 Security measures have been increased in Mumbai due to the bandh on Monday, reported the Hindustan Times.
-The police said that essential services will remain open.
-“Local trains are operating on their regular schedule....” the police said in a tweet.

 The police said it will ensure that no untoward incident occurs during the bandh and that strict patrolling will be conducted.
 Three companies of Maharashtra State Reserve Police Force, 500 Home Guards and 700 personnel from the local arms units will be deployed, reported the Hindustan Times.